Note from Daniel: This is a guest post by Veronica Wallace.

 After all, have you ever met someone with a strong work ethic and a positive attitude who was also entitled?

-27. Find a mentor for your children
+27. Find a mentor for your teens

-Children and teenagers are far more likely to thrive when they have a mentor or coach.
+Teenagers are far more likely to thrive when they have a mentor or coach.

 A mentor can help your children to reflect on their weaknesses and develop a more holistic perspective.
 This is essential in order for them to mature and grow.